Best audiophile headphones 2022 - NewsBreak

 Style: Closed-back | Cable length: Wireless | Noise-cancelling: Yes | Connector: N/A | Weight: 254gDynamic, detail-rich sound Sensational sense of timing Lightweight, comfy and clever No IP rating No aptX support

 Sony knows when it's onto a good thing.
 For proof, look no further than the WH-1000XM4, successors to the five-star-rated WH-1000XM3.
-If you're after the best-sounding wireless on-ears, these 2020/2021 What Hi-Fi?
-Award-winners should be near the top of your list.
+If you're after the best-sounding wireless audiophile headphones, these 2020/2021 What Hi-Fi?
+Award-winners should be top of your list.

-They've since been succeeded by the XM5 further up this list.
-But that means there should be some great deals around.

-The XM4 improve upon the XM3 with plusher ear cups, better noise-cancelling technology and a raft of new features including Speak to Chat, which allows you to talk to someone without removing the headphones from your head.
+The XM4 improve upon the XM3 with plusher ear cups, better noise-cancelling technology and lots of new features including Speak to Chat, which allows you to talk to someone without removing the headphones from your head.

 More importantly, the XM4 offer a serious hike in sound quality.
 The presence of Sony's new DSEE Extreme sound processor, coupled with Sony’s inspired DAC and analogue amplifier combo, delivers a sense of musicality and enthusiasm that is nothing less than addictive.